TheMrityunjayPathak/TheMrityunjayPathak/README.md

 ## About

-Hi 👋, I'm Mrityunjay Pathak
+Hello!
+My name is Mrityunjay Pathak.

-I'm a recent graduate passionate about building real-world, end-to-end ML solutions - from data collection to model deployment.
-Since graduating in 2024, I've worked on several projects covering the full ML lifecycle.
+I'm a data scientist passionate about building real-world, end-to-end data solutions - from data analysis and dashboards to machine learning and deployment.
+I love creating projects that don't just stay in notebooks, but live on the internet - making them interactive, accessible and valuable for everyone.

-Some of the projects I've worked on :
+Some projects I've worked on :

 - AutoIQ : Car Price Prediction
-  - Developed a used car price prediction system using FastAPI and Docker, trained on 2,800+ scraped car records from Cars24.
+  - Built a car price prediction system using FastAPI and Docker, trained on 2,800+ scraped car records from Cars24.
-  - Deployed an interactive HTML/CSS/JS application on GitHub Pages, enabling users to estimate used car prices in real time.
+  - Deployed an interactive HTML/CSS/JS application on GitHub Pages that connects to the API, allowing users to get real-time price predictions.
 - Pickify : Movie Recommender System
   - Built a content-based movie recommender system using metadata from 5,000+ movies.
-  - Integrated the TMDB API to fetch and display movie posters dynamically, delivering a smooth and personalized user experience.
+  - Integrated the TMDB API to fetch and display movie posters dynamically, delivering a personalized user experience.
 - Dashly : Live Sales Dashboard
   - Built a live Power BI dashboard connected to a Neon PostgreSQL database, containing 50,000+ sales records.
   - Developed an automated ETL pipeline using GitHub Actions to collect and ingest data daily, keeping the dashboard continuously updated with the latest insights.